CodingIdeas.ai

 Performance Targets

-Review comment posted within 90 seconds of PR webhook receipt for 95th percentile.
-Dashboard page load under 2s.
-Webhook handler responds 200 in under 200ms (job enqueued async).
-System handles 50 simultaneous PR webhooks without queue backup.
+AI review comment posted within 90 seconds of PR webhook receipt at the 95th percentile.
+Dashboard page cold load under 2 seconds.
+Webhook handler must respond HTTP 200 in under 200ms (job is enqueued async, not processed inline).
+System must handle 50 simultaneous inbound PR webhooks without Inngest queue backup exceeding 30 seconds.
+Target 500 DAU at month 6 launch scale.

 Go-Live Checklist

-- ☐GitHub webhook HMAC signature verification tested with invalid payloads — must return 401.
+• GitHub webhook HMAC signature verification tested with intentionally invalid payloads — endpoint must return 401 and log the attempt in Sentry.

-- ☐Stripe payment flow tested end-to-end in live mode with a real card.
+• Stripe payment flow tested end-to-end in live mode with a real card including a failed payment scenario to confirm dunning email fires via Resend.

-- ☐5 beta users have connected real repos and confirmed review quality is useful.
+• Five beta users have each connected at least one real production repo and confirmed via feedback call that review quality is accurate and useful.

 First Run Experience